Wnsn01/custom_paginated_datatable/README.md

 # Custom Paginated DataTable Flutter App

 ## Overview
-This Flutter application showcases a paginated data table with search and filtering capabilities, presenting a list of students with various details.
+This Flutter application showcases a custom paginated data table with search and filtering capabilities, presenting a list of students with various details.
+The purpose of this project is to test on the full potential of paginated datatable widget.
+Some customization had been enabled, such as,
+- dataRowColor
+- headingRowColor
+- headingRowHeightrow
+- rowsPerPageTitle

 ## Features
 Paginated DataTable for efficient data presentation.